 Full details are available in the Module Handbook.

-Assessment components 2 and 3 must be passed in line with PSRB requirements.
-Assessment component 4 must be passed in line with University regulations.
+Please note that assessment components 2 and 3 must be passed in line with PSRB requirements.

 001 Project outline; 750 word equivalent; mid- semester 1 20%